What is conversion rate optimization + how to improve sales with these tips

 CRO is about critically analyzing website data like clicks, traffic sources, the way visitors move through your site, how long they view certain site elements, and much more.

-Remove gut instinct, intuition, and guessing from the equation by relying on data—only make changes if the data supports them.
+It remove gut instinct, intuition, and guessing from the equation by relying on data.
+That means you end up making changes only if the data supports them.

 Ecommerce conversion rate optimization is a structured system in which brands strategically implement actions based on analysis and testing.
 You must scrutinize your data, form and test hypotheses, make changes based on the result, and then repeat the process.

 With each successive change, the conversion rate increases, leading to a compounding effect.

 CRO is not primarily about offering discounts on products.
 Discounts may bump up conversion rates, but they also decrease margins, which cancels out the increase in conversion rates.

 This focus on taking desired actions distinguishes CRO from other strategies, such as search engine optimization (SEO) or paid advertising, which focus primarily on getting visitors to a website.
 CRO emphasizes increasing the number of people who take the desired action once they arrive at a site.

 There are four primary data types you can use to optimize conversion rates on your online store.

 This includes data from Google Analytics (as the name reflects), such as total traffic numbers, traffic sources, and the ways people navigate through a site.